 By assessment tradition at Truman, results by discipline are not made available to the general public.
 However, each Division Head receives the results from students majoring in disciplines within his or her division, and each discipline is provided with results from students in its major.
-In this way portfolio data can be used by disciplines in making informed decisions regarding their curricula and methods.
+Furthermore, information about the classes serving as sources for portfolio submissions, including the scores of those submissions, are provided to individual disciplines.
+In this way, portfolio data can be used by disciplines in making informed decisions regarding their curricula and methods.

 The results of portfolio assessment are made available to all members of the Truman community through this Assessment Almanac.
-Division Heads receive results for students majoring in disciplines within their divisions, and individual disciplines receive results for their major students.
+Division Heads receive results for students majoring in disciplines within their divisions and individual disciplines receive results for their major students.
+Information about classes serving as sources for portfolio submissions are provided to disciplines through their conveners.
 More detailed data are accessible in consultation with the Portfolio Director.
 Specific findings are shared with faculty and administrators through planning workshops, faculty development luncheons, and other forums.
-In the past, data and specific findings have been useful to the university in preparing a self-study report for reaccredidation by the North Central Association and in guiding the core reform that led to the development of the Liberal Studies Program.
+In the past, data and specific findings have been useful to the University in preparing a self-study report for reaccredidation by the North Central Association and in guiding the core reform that led to the development of the Liberal Studies Program.
 The Faculty and Student Senates have used the reports in developing planning documents.
 In discipline committees, some faculty use the information to reform their curriculum, improve their major, and engage in self-study for reaccredidation of their programs.
-Portfolio findings have also affected the assignments and syllabi of faculty who have read and evaluated them.
+Portfolio findings have also affected the assignments and syllabi of faculty who have participated as portfolio readers.